|Tyranny of the Stars by Robert Brookes|

 Between the Lines

-Clockwork Servant CR 1A lanky humanoid with a made from whirring gears and hammered with a head shaped like a stovepipe iron stands at attention.
+Clockwork Laborer CR 1A lanky humanoid with a made from whirring gears and hammered with a head shaped like a stovepipe iron stands at attention.

 N Medium construct (clockwork)